 1921 Jessie Burrall brings the Burrall Bible Class to Stephens.
 It becomes so popular, thousands of students from both Stephens and the University of Missouri attend.

-1921 The Ten Ideals are born, ten values that Stephens women pledge to adhere to.
+1921 The Ten Ideals are born, ten values to which Stephens women pledge to adhere.

 1925 Stephens College opens a children's school on campus, serving both education majors and community school children.

-1926 The Prince of Wales riding club, the country's oldest continuously active riding club in the country, forms on campus.
+1926 The Prince of Wales riding club, the country's oldest continuously active riding club, forms on campus.

 1933 Campus celebrates the 100th anniversary of Stephens College.